patricknieto/Airbnb_classification/README.md

 2. The second file, [Feature Engineering](https://github.com/patricknieto/Airbnb_classification/blob/master/session_ft_eng.py), details the steps I took to incorporate the external datasets, manipulate them, and include them as features in my main dataset.

-3. Lastly, [here](https://github.com/patricknieto/Airbnb_classification/blob/master/TestAirbnb.py) is an example of just one of the appraoches I took to machine learning.
+3. Lastly, [here](https://github.com/patricknieto/Airbnb_classification/blob/master/TestAirbnb.py) is an example of just one of the approaches I took to machine learning.
 I ran a Gradient Boosting classifier to make my predictions and determine the important features.

 Feel free to contact me through github or email with any questions.
 Thanks for dropping by!